mongoid/mongoid_orderable/README.md

 * It uses native mongo batch increment feature
 * It supports assignable api
 * It proper assingns position while moving document between scopes
+* It supports both mongoid 2 and 3

 # How?